lucianarfontes/certifications/README.md

 ------

 ### 🔗 Certification Verification
 > Original certificates and digital credentials for all the qualifications listed are available upon request.
-For further verification or to discuss specific competencies in more detail, please feel free to contact me via LinkedIn or email.
+For further verification or to discuss specific competencies in more detail, please feel free to contact me directly.

 <div align="center">